sjmeunier/sjmeunier.github.io/_posts/2016-12-16-the-whisky-diaries-kilbeggan.md

 The Kilbeggan 8 Year Old was, by far, the best Irish whisky we had tasted on my brother's visit.
 Being a single grain, the flavour profile was very different to most whiskies, and had a very sweet, smooth and accessible feel to it.
 It drank very well.

 ### Connamara Single Malt
 The last Irish whisky on our menu was the Connamara.
-The flavour of htis whisky was like none other I had tasted.
+The flavour of this whisky was like none other I had tasted.
 It was peaty but with a completely different flavour profile to the peaty Scotch whisky that I love so much.
 The taste was more reminiscent of a sooty chimney than a pleasant smokey hit.
 This is not a whisky I would try again soon.